francoism90/dotfiles/README.md

 ```bash
 # systemd-cryptenroll --tpm2-device=auto --tpm2-pcrs=0+7 /dev/nvme0n1p3
 ```

+> Note: Replace `/dev/nvme0n1p3` with your actual LUKS partition.
+Using PCRs 0+7 may require re-enrollment after firmware/BIOS updates.

 Reboot; you should not be prompted to enter your LUKS passphrase on boot.